ACED-IDP/aced-idp.github.io/docs/index.md

 ## Getting Started

-Please see the [Project Workflow](./ACED-project-workflow.md) page for instructions on how to create a project, add authorized users, and upload files with a manifest.
+Please see the [Requirements](./requirements.md) page for instructions on how to installaing the required tools needed to create a project, add authorized users, and upload files with a manifest.

 <a href="https://aced-idp.org">![Main landing page for ACED IDP](./images/main-page.png)</a>